ON THIS PAGE: You will learn about the different types of treatments doctors use for women with vaginal cancer. Use the menu to see other pages.

 Surgery is the removal of the tumor and some surrounding healthy tissue during an operation.
 The type of surgery used depends on the stage of the cancer and other factors.
 A gynecologic oncologist is a doctor who specializes in treating vaginal cancer using surgery.

-Surgery may be the only treatment needed for some very small vaginal cancers.
+Surgery may be the only treatment needed for a very small vaginal cancer.

 Surgical options for vaginal cancer include: